PhotonicsOpenProjects/ONE-PIX/autodoc/doc/api.rst

 API Reference
 ###############

-The public api of ONE-PIX is provided allows to acquire hyperspectral datacubes using single pixel imaging.
+The public api of ONE-PIX allows to acquire hyperspectral datacubes using single pixel imaging.
 The basic features to acquire a datacube are provided, for several spectrometer brands or patterns bases.

 =======================================